 Taste Street Food At Saberkas Weekend Market

-4km away from Miri is the Saberkas Commercial Centre, which comes to life every Thursday to Sunday evening.
+Four kilometres away from the centre of Miri is the Saberkas Commercial Centre.
+This comes to life every Thursday to Sunday evening.
 With over 170 stalls from local vendors, you’ll find a myriad of produce for sale, such as finger-licking street food including satay, grilled fish, barbeque wings and more!

 Take your time strolling along the area, perhaps skipping dinner plans and instead enjoy tasting local delicacies.
-Finish the evening by trying some of the exotic fruits on offer and picking up souvenirs to take home. …and it’s all set to a background of loud live music!
-Might be a bit chaotic, but it’s definitely a whole lot of fun!
+Finish the evening by trying some of the exotic fruits on offer and picking up souvenirs to take home.
+It’s all set to a background of loud live music!
+It might be a bit chaotic, but it’s definitely a whole lot of fun!

 Address: Pasar malam seberkas, Saberkas Commercial Centre, 98000 Miri, Sarawak